 This tour also deviates from Route 66, so you can see breathtaking scenery at the Grand Canyon and experience the excitement of Las Vegas.
 In Springfield, visit the Abraham Lincoln Presidential Museum, and in St. Louis, witness amazing views of the city and the Mississippi River from the top of the 630-foot-tall Gateway Arch.

 These are just some of the many highlights of this Route 66 tour designed for value-minded travelers.
-Sit back, relax, and let us handle the driving and details while you enjoy!

 Welcome to Chicago, the start of Route 66!
 Your Tour Director is on hand late this afternoon to answer questions.